 Fabric Content

-Each piece of clothing has a unique fabric content, so this is yet another way you can find your exact item online.
 Go back to your Google search and type “free people xx% cotton, xx% polyester” and see what results you find.

-At the end of the day, unfortunately certain items of clothing may not be discoverable through these methods.
-If that is the case, put extra emphasis on taking a cover photo that really grabs your shoppers, and use the descriptive phrase and fabric content as a start to your listing details.
+If this occurs, be sure to put extra emphasis on taking a cover photo that really grabs your shoppers, and use the descriptive phrase and fabric content as a start to your listing details.